vpbgkt/NexPrepAI/ENVIRONMENT_SETUP.md

-# NexPrep Environment Configuration
+# NexPrepAI Environment Configuration

-This document explains how to use the automated environment configuration system for NexPrep.
+This document explains how to use the automated environment configuration system for NexPrepAI.

 ## 🎯 Problem Solved